MinaProtocol/mina/buildkite/src/README.md

 # Buildkite CI

-This folder contains all dhall code which is an backbone for our CI related code for buildkite.
+This folder contains all dhall code which is a backbone for our CI related code for buildkite.

 # Structure